Skip to main content

 caution

-1. Go to the KakaoCloud Console > Data Store > MySQL menu.
+1. Go to KakaoCloud Console > Data Store > MySQL.

-4. Click [More] > Restart instance for the target instance, or select multiple instances and click Restart instance.
+4. Click [⋮] > Restart instance, or select multiple instances and click Restart instance.